-Awards - Bonus checks are issued to owners and breeders of Virginia bred horses based on the race performance of their horses at races run in Virginia.
+Awards - Bonus checks are issued to owners and breeders of Virginia bred horses based on the race performance of their horses.

 Economic Development - The VRC provides financial incentives to the owners and breeders of Virginia-bred horses.
-This should benefit the local economy by providing additional employment opportunities and help to grow the agriculture industry in Virginia. • Factors Impacting Agency Products and/or Services:
+This benefits the local economy by providing additional employment opportunities and help to grow the agriculture industry in Virginia.

+• Factors Impacting Agency Products and/or Services:

-Increasing the number of live race days will increase the workload of the VRC's small staff to provide the above products and services.
-The cost for drug testing and officiating will increase, as well as safety and security, as these services will be provided over a longer period of time as the number of racing days increase.
-In the fall of 2006 the VRC had to change the laboratory we use for testing and as a result, the cost per day nearly doubled.
-The new laboratory does use a more sophisticated process that screens for many more substances with greater sensitivity.
+If the number of live race days were to increase, so would the workload of the VRC's small staff to provide the above products and services.
+The cost for drug testing and officiating would increase, as well as the costs of safety and security, as these services would be provided over a longer period of time as the number of racing days increase.

-As more localities have approved wagering facilities, more fiscal oversight will be required to ensure that revenue to the state and localities is properly accounted for and distributed.
-Also, as the number of facilities has increased, so have the number of monthly inspections the VRC staff has had to perform, as we try and perform inspections at each facility on a monthly basis.
+If more localities approve wagering facilities, more fiscal oversight will be required to ensure that revenue to the state and localities is properly accounted for and distributed.
+Also, if the number of facilities increases, so too will the number of monthly inspections the VRC staff would have to perform.

-The growth of pari-mutuel wagering will impact the amount of awards issued to Virginia bred horse owners and breeders.
-The amount of money paid in purse bonuses and awards will have a positive impact the horse breeding industry and the economy in Virginia.
+Any change in the amount of pari-mutuel wagering will impact the amount of awards issued to Virginia bred horse owners and breeders, which will impact the horse breeding industry and the economy in Virginia.

-• Anticipated Changes in Products or Services:
+Anticipated Changes in Products or Services:

-As the number of live race days increases, so will the number of drug samples submitted to the laboratory for testing.
+If the live race days increase, so too will the number of drug samples submitted to the laboratory for testing.

-As the number of race days approaches 100, it may be more cost effective for the Commission to hire a full-time veterinarian and chief steward rather than on a part-time basis.
+If the number of race days approaches 100, it may be more cost effective for the Commission to hire a chief steward rather than on a part-time basis.